adamfowleruk/mljs/planning.md

    - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
    - NA alter the options to fetch data.
 Use updateResults to retrieve them for display: Allow widgets to request information in results, rather than alter search options (E.g. request a heatmap, or particular metadata properties) - context updates options on the fly
   - DONE Core: SearchContext to support multiple searches when same context used across multiple tuple names
-  - TEST Widgets: Navigable charts / co-occurence - clicking sets facet value
+  - BUG Widgets: Navigable charts / co-occurence - clicking sets facet value
-   - TEST co-occurence
+   - BUG co-occurence
     - DONE Requires values() support in searchcontext
     - BUG: POST /v1/tuples also ignoring query string parameters
    - DONE High charts column